rinawasabi/advanced-web-dev/Final Project/Project_phase_1.md

 ### Persona 1: University student living alone - "Aki"

-**Age**: 22
+**Age**: 24

-**Occupation:** 3rd-year IT engineer student at Centria UAS
+**Occupation:** 3rd-year IT engineering student at Centria UAS

-**Place of residence:** Finland (Came from Japan)
+**Place of residence:** Kokkola, Finland (Originally from Japan)

-**Personality:** Self-paced and thrifty, basically cooks his own meals every day
+**Personality:** Self-paced and thrifty.
+He cooks his own meals every day and prefers simple, budget-friendly solutions.

 **Needs:**
-- Want to know recipes that are easy to make as he is a busy student and don't have much time
+- Recipes that are quick and easy to prepare due to his busy student life.
-- want recipes that use up all the ingredients (eco-friendly/saving money)
+- Ideas that help him use up leftover ingredients to reduce waste and save money.
+- The ability to explore and learn from other people’s recipe ideas.

 **Behavior:**
-- Often searching for "○○ ingredients recipe" on his smartphone
+- Frequently searches for food names + “recipe” on his smartphone.
-- Saving favorite recipes as favorites
+- Likes to save favorite recipes for future use and inspiration.

 **Complainments:**
-- Look for recipes with simple ingredients
-- Make my own "favorite recipe notebook"
-- want to refer to other people's ideas as well
+- It is hard for him to find simple recipes that use just a few ingredients.
+- Wants a personal "recipe notebook" where he can organize and revisit his favorite meals easily.

 ### Persona 2: Family-oriented housewife - "Teija"

 **Age:** 43

-**Occupation:** Housewife
+**Occupation:** Full-time housewife (has 3 children)

-**Place of residence:** Finland
+**Place of residence:** Kokkola, Finland

-**Personality:** Kind and family oriented
+**Personality:** Kind, nurturing, and highly family-oriented.
+She enjoys cooking for her family and values practicality in daily life.

 **Needs:**
-- Recipes which provide quick meals
+- Recipes for quick, family-friendly meals that can be prepared on busy days.
--
+- A way to manage, store, and even share her own recipes digitally.
+- A space where she can share her cooking ideas with others.
+- A simple and intuitive app interface, since she is not very confident with technology.

 **Behavior:**
-- Often writes down her recipes on paper
-- I save my favorite recipes as favorites
+- Keeps recipes scattered across old notebooks, printed sheets, and even sticky notes.
+- Occasionally explores cooking blogs and recipe websites, especially when looking for ideas for kids’ lunches or seasonal dishes.
+- Although she is not tech-savvy, she is learning to use digital tools to make her cooking life easier.

 **Complainments:**
-- Look for recipes with simple ingredients
-- Make my own "favorite recipe notebook"
-- want to refer to other students' ideas as well
+- Managing recipes across multiple paper sources is frustrating and inefficient.
+- It is hard to remember which version of a recipe her kids liked most.
+- She wants to pass her best recipes to her children in the future, but needs a digital format for that.

 ### Persona 3: Company employee who likes to cook - "Pekka"